 The little brat, with pouty lip and teary eyes, pushed me out of the way while grumbling some complaint because her dream day wasn’t going according to promise.
 I wanted so badly to tell Her Highness that she wasn’t going to be a princess.
 She was more likely to swap that princess dress for a torn prom dress splattered with the varsity football team’s vomit one day.

 Life is tough, kid.

-The best part of our magic day?
+The best part of our magic day at Disney World in Orlando?
 The otherwise-terrible wait times averaged only around 15 minutes — an incredibly nice surprise!
 Prior trips to Disney with family years ago consisted of waiting an hour or more in the sun with three young children — all for rides that literally last 4 – 8 minutes.
 No joke.

 You would finally reach the front of the queue, climb inside a car or boat to be hauled into the darkness for some robotic magic, enjoy the super air conditioning, then five minutes later you were excreted through an overpriced gift shop back into the Central Florida sun.

 The worst part of Disney aside from the obvious?
 The food.